Car insurance is not one product.

 2. Collision Insurance

-This coverage is designed to cover your vehicle when you are at fault, however it can also help you when a third party is at fault as long as your insurance company believes it’s the other person’s fault.
+This coverage is designed to cover your vehicle when you are at fault, however it can also help you when a third party is at fault.

 Your policy would pay you, and then your insurance company would recover their expenses and return your deductible back to you through a process called subrogation.